Extension Logo

 A deep winter greenhouse in production.

-The University of Minnesota Extension, College of Design, CFANS, and Mechanical Engineering are partnering with five farmer partners throughout Greater Minnesota to build and test prototype farm scale deep winter greenhouses:
+The University of Minnesota Extension, College of Design, CFANS, and Mechanical Engineering are partnering with five farmer partners throughout Greater Minnesota to build and test prototype farm-scale deep winter greenhouses:

-These farms will build the farm scale deep winter greenhouse prototype, grow winter crops, and work with the UMN on conducting research trials, outreach events, and winter production workshops.
+These farms will build the farm-scale deep winter greenhouse prototype, grow winter crops, and work with the UMN on conducting research trials, outreach events, and winter production workshops.

-Farm Scale Winter Greenhouse 2.1 prototype
+Farm Scale Deep Winter Greenhouse 2.1 prototype

 DWGs in Minnesota can be used to grow cold-hardy crops that thrive with minimal light, providing year-round production capacity for small-scale farmers and gardeners.
 Crops well-suited to DWG production include a variety of lettuces, herbs, brassicas, Asian greens, and sprouts.